What is the gig economy? - What is the gig economy?

-The contentious part A number of organisations globally – government departments included – have made estimates on the size of the gig economy but the common theme is that it is growing, and growing fast.
-This developing gig economy is a working environment that offers flexibility, new opportunities and control... but may also be outpacing the legislation that traditionally governs the workplace.
+A number of organisations globally – government departments included – have made estimates on the size of the gig economy but the common theme is that it is growing, and growing fast.
+This developing gig economy is a working environment that offers flexibility, new opportunities and control... but may also be outpacing the legislation and policies that traditionally govern the workplace.

 In an increasingly competitive world how we enable this dynamic and growing industry while ensuring a fair deal for all parties will be key.